SETAP-2NDYEAR/flashcards_documentation/docs/source/login.rst

 An existing user can sign in , providing their valid email and password .
 If the provided email is not in the right format [xxxxx@xxxxx.xxx] , the system will display an error : “Error”.
-If the provided password is incorrect , the system will display an error: “Error”.
+If the provided password or email is incorrect , the system will display an error: “The email or password is incorrect”.
-If the user cannot provide their existing password ,they can opt for the “Forgot Password?”
-Button ,where they will be asked to provide their email and then they will finally be able to retrieve their password.
-However, that is a requirement the software has yet to meet.

 .. _loginUser: